 The loss even of someone who’s not exactly a friend knocks a hole in your world.
 It takes away someone who ought to be there.

 A few years ago, I went to a conference with the theme “You are a gift to me.”
 It seemed a little sentimental, until I thought about it.
 That “you” means you, whoever you are.
-You are a gift, someone God put into my life, however well you are known, and even if you may also be a burden, a trial, a pain.
+You are a gift, someone God put into my life, however well you are known, whether you are admirable like my friend, or not, and even if you may also be a burden, a trial, a pain.
 You are a gift to me, if I let myself see it.

 The man who died this morning was a gift to me.
 He was a gift to me mainly because he loved my son.
 And because I loved his.
-But also because we could talk happily when we did meet and were interested in each other’s lives, and because I admired his gifts and his hard work, his kindness and his very generous sharing of what he had earned.
+But also because we could talk happily when we did meet and were interested in each other’s lives, and because I admired his gifts and his hard work, his humility about the things he’d accomplished, his kindness and his very generous sharing of what he had earned.
 And because he was a man God gave me to know, and to be known by, in the way we did and in the time we had.

 He was a gift, and part of that gift was his being a friend, though an unlikely one.
 In thanksgiving for the gift of my friend, when my son and I finally finished talking, I said for him the ancient Christian prayer called In Paradisum: Jurgen, may the angels lead you into paradise; may the martyrs receive you at your arrival and lead you to the holy city Jerusalem.
 May choirs of angels receive you, and with Lazarus, once a poor man, may you have eternal rest.

 The illustration is a detail from an engraving by John Flaxman.